Ike Turner: Children

 Turner had six children.
-He had two sons, Ike Turner III (1958–2025) and Michael Turner (b.
+He had two sons, Ike Turner III (1958–2025; aka Ike Turner Jr.) and Michael Turner (b.
 1960), with Lorraine Taylor.
 He had a son, Ronald "Ronnie" Turner (1960–2022), with Tina Turner.
 Tina's son Craig Turner (1958–2018) with Raymond Hill was adopted by Turner and carried his surname.
 Craig died in an apparent suicide.

-Turner had a daughter, Mia, with Ann Thomas.
+Turner had a daughter, Mia, with Ikette Ann Thomas.
+Her pregnancy was mentioned in Tina's book, I, Tina.

 Turner's second wife, Velma Davis (née Dishman), claimed that Turner was the father of her daughter, Linda Turner Bullock (b.
 1949).
 Turner denied her assertion in his autobiography, in which Velma is mistakenly referred to as Thelma: "I met Thelma Dishman, who, at that time, I thought was a pretty girl.
 Thelma was pregnant, not by me, but I liked her."

 In 1988, Turner discovered that he had a daughter named Twanna Melby (b.
 1959).
 Her mother, Pat Richard, had attended Sumner High School with Tina in St. Louis.
 In 1991, after Turner had completed 18 months of a prison sentence for cocaine intoxication and driving under the influence of cocaine, he was paroled into Twanna Melby's custody.

 Ike Turner Jr. released an album, Hard Labor, in 1987.
 He won a Grammy Award for his involvement with Turner's 2006 album Risin' with the Blues.
 He toured with former Ikette Randi Love as Sweet Randi Love and The Love Thang Band.

 Ronnie Turner was in a band called Manufactured Funk with songwriter and musician Patrick Moten.
 He played bass guitar in his mother's band after his parents divorced and he later played in his father's band.
 He married French singer Afida Turner in 2007.
 After his father's death, he told Jet magazine: "I loved my father very much...
 You can talk 5 or 10 minutes about the bad he's done.
 You can talk all night about the achievements he's had.
 He was successful with my mom and after my mom.
 He won a Grammy before he died.
 That's a lifetime achievement."
 Ronnie died from complications of colon cancer in 2022.

-In 2017, Ike Jr. stated that Michael Turner, who struggled with addiction as an adult, was by then using a wheelchair and had a history of "strokes and seizures."
-In 2018, Ike Jr. revealed that Michael was now "in a convalescent home in Southern California and needs medical support."
+In 2017, Ike III stated that Michael Turner, who struggled with addiction as an adult, was by then using a wheelchair and had a history of "strokes and seizures".
+In 2018, Ike Jr. revealed that Michael was now "in a convalescent home in Southern California and needs medical support".

-Ike Turner Jr. died from kidney failure in 2025.
+Ike Turner III died from kidney failure in 2025.